How can you practice drums without driving the neighbors (or your family) crazy?

-Back when I was grooving in my little soundproofed room, “electronic drums” were fake sounding, fake feeling, and expensive.
-They weren’t remotely an option for an amateur drummer looking to go easy on his neighbors’ ears.
+Back when I was grooving in my little soundproofed room, “electronic drums” were fake-sounding, fake feeling, and expensive.
+They weren’t remotely an option for an amateur drummer looking to go easy on their neighbors’ ears.
 Since then, however, electronic drums have improved on every front.

 They sound excellent, often feel as good as an acoustic kit, and have become much more affordable in recent years.
-An entry-level electronic drum kit may cost as little as a couple of hundred dollars, while still sounding and feeling good.
+An entry-level electronic drum kit may cost as little as a couple hundred dollars while still sounding and feeling good.
 Additionally, electronic kits often offer a wide array of additional sounds beyond the standard snare-tom-kick-cymbal combos.
 Beyond that, it’s often possible to run backing tracks along with drum sounds through a set of headphones for an optimally quiet practice experience.
 For many drummers, it represents an ideal solution.

 However, there are still drawbacks.
 For one thing, the better sounding and feeling kits remain on the more expensive side.
 And for drummers who already have an acoustic kit, finding the space for an additional set of drums may present a problem.

 Beyond this, there still remains an “acoustic/electric” divide among drummers, and for those who just can’t abide an electronic kit, this may simply not seem to be a particularly attractive option.
 But if you’ve got the space and money, an electronic kit may offer the best of all possible worlds.
 It provides a realistic sound and feel, while preserving the goodwill of your family and neighbors.

 Given the available options, it’s entirely possible for a drummer today – even one on a budget – to offer his or her family and friends the gift of relative quiet (even while practicing the hardest of licks).
 It’s ultimately up to you to decide how you want to go about it, how much you want to spend, and which of the approaches suggested here best fit your own personal style.
 Not everyone is lucky enough to have a father willing to soundproof the basement on their behalf.